Emmanuel10701/Emmanuel10701/README.md

 ## **About Me**

 I'm a full-stack developer focused on building innovative web applications with a blend of robust front-end and back-end technologies.
-Some of my latest projects include:
+Some of my latest projects include

 - 🔭 **Appointment Doctor System**
 - 🌱 **Job Hiring Platform**